MSW Field Education

 The Foundation field placement is for 16 hours a week over the course of two semesters and helps students integrate their generalist practice skills.

-The advanced field placement is for 16 hours a week over the course of two semesters and helps students perform more effectively in the areas of advanced direct practice or administration/management.
+The Advanced field placement is for 15 hours a week over the course of two semesters and helps students perform more effectively in their specialty (Healthcare, Mental Health, or Clinical).